 Nottingham BID is working with city centre partners on a strategy to tackle violence against women and girls, to deliver practical solutions to reduce the vulnerability of women visiting the city’s night-time economy.

-As part of the Home Office’s SWaN initiative, Nottingham BID and partners is rolling out a free training programme to support levy payers in the night time economy when facing these incidents.
+As part of the Home Office’s SWaN initiative, Nottingham BID and partners is rolling out a free training programme to support BID members in the night time economy when facing these incidents.
 If you are interested in receiving the free training for your staff, please register your interest with Nottingham BID by emailing BCRP@nottinghambid.com

 Nottingham BID is also delighted to have joined the city’s Consent Coalition - a collective partnership of organisations within Nottingham who are working together to raise awareness of the importance of consent, banish myths about rape and sexual violence, and encourage survivors to access support and report any sexual violence.